ObjectProfile/KerasBridge/docs/index.md

 ## Getting Started

-First, you need to install the prerequisites of [Python bridge](https://github.com/ObjectProfile/PythonBridge).
+First, you need to install Python, we recommend you to look at [Python bridge](https://objectprofile.github.io/PythonBridge/).
 In particular, you need Python3.6 (Python3.7 is not compatible with Tensorflow yet), Pipenv and a Pharo6.1 or newer image.

 Second, you need to run in your image: